subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 There are several theories of how this works, and the one we will consider in this article is called **Predictive Processing**:
 This is a qualitative framework of how the brain works and its main proposal is that the brain's model is predictive.
 Hence the brain is not just modeling the state of the world as it exists at any instant, but does prediction, i.e., it forecasts what the world might look like in very next instant, and possibly into the future when we are doing planning.
 How far into the future the prediction is done depends on the animal in question, humans excel at this and can do long term prediction, while most other animals can predict at most a few steps into the future.

-We will present two models for the process of perception based on Predictive Processing:

-- The first model which we call Energy based Temporal Predictive Processing (ETPC) splits up the process of percepion into three modules namely **inference** of an internal or latent state based on information coming from the senses, followed by **prediction** of the next state and then finally **generation** of the perception based on the predicted next state information.We will show that all of these three operations of inference, prediction and generation can be modeled by EBMs in a biologically plausible way.
-- The second model called Direct Energy based Predictive Processing (DEPP) models the perception using input-output signals alone.
-It does not assume an explicit internal structure for inference/prediction/generation as in the ETPC model, but these functions arise naturally as the model gets trained using minimum energy principles.

-The DEPP model has interesting implications and sheds some light on the effectiveness of modern generative AI models such as transformers in mimicing human thoughts and perception.
-It implies that complex internal structures can arise within a model solely through the process of training using inputs and outputs while using the principle of minimizing energy.
-This connects these ideas to concepts from physics, specifically statistical mechanics and thermodynamics, in which complex systems are analyzed by modeling them using energy functions, while ignoring the details of microscopic interactions.
-Transformers work by doing generating on a pixel by pixel (or word by word) basis which seems which at first don't look like EBMs.
-However it can be shown that auto regressive models can also be considered to be EBM models, and the process of auto regressive generation is driven by the minimization an equivalent energy function.
-It follows that auto regressive models can serve as models for brain, since both are EBMs that work through energy minimization.
-However they are not modeling the brain's micro-architecture, but instead they operate at a higher level and model the brain's energy function.

 The Predictive Processing framework connects predictions not just to perception, but also to action.
-Broadly speaking, action is defined as the way in which living creatures are able to change their environment in order to facilitate goals.
+Broadly speaking, action is defined as the way in which living creatures are able to change their environment in order to achieve a goal.
 This theory proposes that brains predict the perceptual consequence of an action internally, and then the muscles carry out the action to make the prediction come true.

+We will present two models for the process of perception based on Predictive Processing:

+- The first model which we call Energy based Temporal Predictive Processing (ETPC) splits up the process of percepion into three modules namely **inference** of an internal latent state based on information coming from the senses, followed by **prediction** of the next state and then finally **generation** of a perception based on the predicted next state information.
+We will show that all of these three operations of inference, prediction and generation can be modeled by EBMs in a biologically plausible way.
+- The second model called Direct Energy based Predictive Processing (DEPP), models perception without hypothesizing an internal structure such as the inference/prediction/generation modules used in the ETPC model.
+It features a single module that performs all these functions implicitly, and they arise solely through the process of training, while using the principle of minimizing energy

+The most prominent example of generative AI systems are LLM models based on transformers.
+They work by doing generation in an auto regressive fashion and don't look like EBMs at first glance.
+However it can be shown that auto regressive models can also be considered to be EBMs, and the process of generation is driven by the minimization of an equivalent energy function.
+This connects the operation of the brain to transformer based auto-regressive models, since both are EBMs that work through energy minimization.

 Another important activity that our brains engage is planning for the future.
-We will show that the world models that are trained as part of the perception process, can be re-used to generate hypothetical future scenarios that can be used for planning.
-Hence in some sense the brain's world model gets trained during the perception process,  while during planning the brain runs the model 'open-loop' to generate hypothetical scenarios.
+We will show that prediction modules that get trained during the perception process, can be re-used to generate hypothetical future scenarios that can be used for planning.

 ## The Predictive Processing Framework in Computational Neuroscience

-It has long been hypothesized that a fundamental operation of the brain is prediction (for example see [Helmholtz](https://plato.stanford.edu/entries/hermann-helmholtz/#TheoPerc) or more recently [A Thousand Brains)](https://www.amazon.com/Thousand-Brains-New-Theory-Intelligence/dp/1541675819).
-In the last couple of decades this theory has been further refined and a good description can be found in the book ["The Experience Machine: How Our Minds Predict and Shape Reality"](https://www.amazon.com/Experience-Machine-Minds-Predict-Reality/dp/B0B6489ZTB/ref=sr_1_1?adgrpid=183606417542&dib=eyJ2IjoiMSJ9.Fyi9d3PdzMTC53VWX7823DXjmQdLDMFgbQL5bpU2yx77AApTelrS2J7RZW7kevX5c3Iwj8BdMiBCvvIK1s-2aQ.kNY6Xa746RCCEx9tUbrInrqWtuuYDtwDu9jxlEmRXNw&dib_tag=se&hvadid=779664909770&hvdev=c&hvexpln=0&hvlocphy=9031954&hvnetw=g&hvocijid=7989718953734198151--&hvqmt=e&hvrand=7989718953734198151&hvtargid=kwd-2027556117302&hydadcr=22594_13821176_8133&keywords=the+experience+machine+andy+clark&mcid=bd89ac636e0c38d39698b254fe27c1b0&qid=1776120362&sr=8-1) by the neuroscientist and philosopher Andy Clark.
+It has long been hypothesized that a fundamental function that the brain performs is prediction (for example see [Helmholtz](https://plato.stanford.edu/entries/hermann-helmholtz/#TheoPerc) or more recently [A Thousand Brains)](https://www.amazon.com/Thousand-Brains-New-Theory-Intelligence/dp/1541675819).
+In the last few decades this idea has been formalized into the Predictive Processing theory, and a good description can be found in the book ["The Experience Machine: How Our Minds Predict and Shape Reality"](https://www.amazon.com/Experience-Machine-Minds-Predict-Reality/dp/B0B6489ZTB/ref=sr_1_1?adgrpid=183606417542&dib=eyJ2IjoiMSJ9.Fyi9d3PdzMTC53VWX7823DXjmQdLDMFgbQL5bpU2yx77AApTelrS2J7RZW7kevX5c3Iwj8BdMiBCvvIK1s-2aQ.kNY6Xa746RCCEx9tUbrInrqWtuuYDtwDu9jxlEmRXNw&dib_tag=se&hvadid=779664909770&hvdev=c&hvexpln=0&hvlocphy=9031954&hvnetw=g&hvocijid=7989718953734198151--&hvqmt=e&hvrand=7989718953734198151&hvtargid=kwd-2027556117302&hydadcr=22594_13821176_8133&keywords=the+experience+machine+andy+clark&mcid=bd89ac636e0c38d39698b254fe27c1b0&qid=1776120362&sr=8-1) by the neuroscientist and philosopher Andy Clark.

-The fundamental hypothesis of the Predictive Processing model when applied to perception, is that the picture of the world we see is internally generated by our brains.
+The chief hypothesis of Predictive Processing when applied to perception, is that the picture of the world we see is internally generated by our brains.
 Hence reality is not something that exists 'out there', but instead it is a result of a predictive model that the brain runs.
 There is a good deal of experimental evidence that supports this hypothesis, including the fact that amount of signalling that happens 'top-down' from the interior of the brain towards the periphery where the visual cortex is located is much greater than the signalling that happens 'bottom-up' from the sensory organs to the interior.
 This ability to predict the world is something that we gradually learn from birth onwards.
 Indeed a good indication that the presence of the sensory signals is not enough for visual perception is the case of people of are born congenitally blind, and then their sight is restored later in life.
-It has been found that they are not able to 'see' as soon as their eyes begin to function normally, but however they have to be gradually trained to see.
+It has been found that they are not able to 'see' as soon as their eyes begin to function normally, but they have to be gradually trained to see.
 This clearly shows the the bottom up signals from the sensory organs are not sufficient for vision.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat116.png)

 Figure 1: A model for sensory perception generation in the brain

-The above figure shows a model for perception based on the Predictive Processing framework.
+The above figure shows a model for the Predictive Processing framework based on the qualitative description in Clark's book.
 It operates as follows:

-- New sensory data is converted into an internal or latent representation by the inference module on the left.
+- The brain has an internal state that gets modified by the inference module as a result of new sensory data.
-- The brain has an internal state that gets modified as a result of the sensory data, and this is then fed into the prediction module which has a model for world.
-This module predicts the next state, and this is fed into the generation module.
+- The modified state is fed into the prediction module which predicts the next state, and this is then fed into the generation module.
-- The generation module takes the new brain state and converts it into our perception of the world.
-Consequently this state gets modified by new perception data, and the cycle continues.
+- The generation module takes the predicted state and converts it into our perception of the world.
+Consequently this state gets modified by new sensory data, and the cycle continues.

-Hence the brain predicts what we are going to perceive at the next instant on the basis of an internal state that it maintains and this gets converted into an image in the visual cortex.
+Hence the brain predicts what we are going to perceive at the next instant on the basis of an internal state that it maintains and this gets converted into a perception in the visual cortex.
 If the environment is relatively unchanging then the predictions and new sensory data should be close to each other.
 If there is a change in the environment, for example if a new object appears in the field of view, then the brain's prediction and new sensory data are no longer in agreement.
 In this case the error signal generated by the difference between the two changes the brain's internal state, and this new state is used  to generate the next prediction, which takes the object's presence into account.
 Thus the raw sensory data is never directly experienced and what we do experience is modulated by our prior experiences and our expectations, by the prediction module.